Our Process

 • Possible competitors' strategies and ways to react

-• Market expectations, prevailing trends and fashions, routines and expectations (e.g. competitor price analysis, SEO competitor analysis)
+• Market expectations, prevailing trends and fashions, routines, and expectations (e.g., competitor price analysis and SEO competitor analysis)

-• company websites (the information contained in them is analyzed for product, service and offer description and presentation, service methods, company and team presentation, ways of making contact and establishing relationships, functionalities used, technologies, system design)
+• Company websites (the information contained in them is analyzed for product, service and offer description and presentation, service methods, company and team presentation, ways of making contact and establishing relationships, used functionalities, technologies, and design system)

 • Forums, discussion groups, discussions under the articles in blogs (analysis of opinions, issues, ratings, emotional reactions, levels of satisfaction and frustration — Voice of Customer)